 The results show the dilemma faced by those looking to improve the energy efficiency of traditional built homes.
 Just using extensive draught proofing will improve air tightness but not to the level where an MVHR system can be used.
 Improved air tightness also increases the risk of damp and mould unless this is mitigated with established methods like installing effective kitchen and bathroom extractor fans.

-Where a major building refurbishment is going on then employing an architect with a strong grasp of Passivhaus principles is needed to offer a balanced solution for improvements in thermal properties, airtightness and mechanical ventilation.
+Where a major building refurbishment is required, employing an architect with a strong grasp of Passivhaus principles could be needed to offer a balanced solution for improvements in thermal properties, airtightness and mechanical ventilation.

 For the average householder who doesn’t want major disruption in their home then improving insulation where possible and extensive draught proofing is probably the best way forward.
 Organisations like SuperHomes, a network of energy aware households, can give practical examples of dramatically improving the energy performance of an existing home.
 To qualify as a SuperHome, a 60% reduction in carbon emissions must be achieved.
 SuperHomes also have open days to visit local energy efficient buildings.